This page applies to undergraduate modules from autumn 2017 or later.

 Within this overall system, your assessed work and exams will be marked on one of two scales, depending on certain characteristics of the assessment or exam.
 The department or lecturer running any particular module will be able to tell you which scale applies to the module.

 Numerically based work, work with smaller questions (all points on 0-100 scale)

 Where an assessment or exam is based on numerical work, or where there are a large number of questions in an exam with small numbers of marks for each question, we can use all of the points from 0 to 100.
 This is typical of many assessments and exams in Science, some language work, some exams in Economics and the Business School and so on.

 Other work (20 point marking scale)

 Where an assessment or exam is a single piece of work, or a small number of long exam answers, work is marked using the scale above.
 This is typical for essay-based subjects, dissertations and many pieces of work where there is no right answer and the quality of your analysis and argument is particularly important.

-The descriptors in the table below are interpreted as appropriate to the subject and the year/level of study, and implicitly cover good academic practice and the avoidance of plagiarism.
+The descriptors in the table below are interpreted as appropriate to the subject and the year/level of study, and implicitly cover good academic practice and the avoidance of academic misconduct.
 Departments publish more detailed marking criteria.